spyder-ide/spyder-docs/doc/variableexplorer.rst

 |

 ~~~~~~~~~~~~
 Numpy Arrays
 ~~~~~~~~~~~~

-For Numpy Arrays, the Variable Explorer only shows some of their values.
-By double-clicking them, a viewer will be shown graphically displaying the array values in a "heat map", i.e. it displays each value in a colored box, depending on the size of the value.
-You can deactivate the background color by unchecking the option in the viewer.
-If the array is too large, the background color will be automatically deactivated.
+Like lists, for Numpy arrays the Variable Explorer shows a preview of their values.
+Double-clicking them will open a viewer displaying the array values in a "heat map", with each value in a grid cell colored based on its numeric quantity.
+You can deactivate the background color by unchecking the appropriate option in the viewer, which will happen automatically if the array is too large to improve performance.

 .. image:: images/variable_explorer/variable-explorer-array-2D-resize.png
    :align: center